exyezed/spotify-enhancer/README.md

 ## 2. Spotify Enhancer (Track Downloader)

-Integrate download buttons for tracks in the Spotify web player, allowing downloads at `320kbps.`
+Integrate a download button for tracks on Spotify Web to download audio at `320kbps.`

 > [!WARNING]
 > This script can download audio at 320kbps but does not support embedding cover art.